-Having commenced his career in 1987, Craig attained his Bachelor of Economic Degree in 1992 and qualified as a Chartered Accountant in 1994.
-His particular areas of expertise are providing business advisory services to small to medium enterprises including involvement on a number of advisory boards across the agribusiness, technology and manufacturing sectors, together with succession planning and private wealth management services.
+Having commenced his career in 1987, Craig attained his Bachelor of Economics Degree in 1992 and qualified as a Chartered Accountant in 1994.
+His particular areas of expertise are providing business advisory services to small to medium enterprises including involvement on a number of advisory boards across the agribusiness, technology and manufacturing sectors, together with succession planning and private wealth creation and preservation services.
 He is an experienced professional company director.

 Craig is a Fellow of the Chartered Accountants Australia New Zealand (CAANZ), Australian Institute of Company Directors (AICD) and Australian Institute of Management (AIM), whilst also a certified practicing manager and holds a Diploma of Financial Services.